Take a look at this simply beautiful 1933 Ford extended cab pickup.

 We could literally go on for days about this truck and all of the cool custom features!
 It has full documentation and whats even better is a complete list of all the parts and part numbers used in the build.
 No hunting around for a part should something ever need to be replaced.
 You know exactly what was used, who made it, and what the part number is.
 That is invaluable on a custom build like this.

 More info: Listing has ended.
-Search on eBay for similar 1933 Ford Pickup
+Click to search on eBay for similar 1933 Ford Pickup (Affiliate link)

 Seller's other items: sclassiccars